wombleton/gitlaw-nz/acts/C/Cluster Munitions Prohibition Act 2009.md

 *   1\.
 Each State Party shall report to the Secretary-General of the United Nations as soon as practicable, and in any event not later than 180 days after the entry into force of this Convention for that State Party, on:

-    *   (a) The national implementation measures referred to in Article 9 of this Convention;
+    *   (a) The national implementation measures referred to in [Article 9][54] of this Convention;

-    *   (b) The total of all cluster munitions, including explosive submunitions, referred to in paragraph 1 of Article 3 of this Convention, to include a breakdown of their type, quantity and, if possible, lot numbers of each type;
+    *   (b) The total of all cluster munitions, including explosive submunitions, referred to in paragraph 1 of [Article 3][55] of this Convention, to include a breakdown of their type, quantity and, if possible, lot numbers of each type;

     *   (c) The technical characteristics of each type of cluster munition produced by that State Party prior to entry into force of this Convention for it, to the extent known, and those currently owned or possessed by it, giving, where reasonably possible, such categories of information as may facilitate identification and clearance of cluster munitions; at a minimum, this information shall include the dimensions, fusing, explosive content, metallic content, colour photographs and other information that may facilitate the clearance of cluster munition remnants;

     *   (d) The status and progress of programmes for the conversion or decommissioning of production facilities for cluster munitions;

-    *   (e) The status and progress of programmes for the destruction, in accordance with Article 3 of this Convention, of cluster munitions, including explosive submunitions, with details of the methods that will be used in destruction, the location of all destruction sites and the applicable safety and environmental standards to be observed;
+    *   (e) The status and progress of programmes for the destruction, in accordance with [Article 3][55] of this Convention, of cluster munitions, including explosive submunitions, with details of the methods that will be used in destruction, the location of all destruction sites and the applicable safety and environmental standards to be observed;

-    *   (f) The types and quantities of cluster munitions, including explosive submunitions, destroyed in accordance with Article 3 of this Convention, including details of the methods of destruction used, the location of the destruction sites and the applicable safety and environmental standards observed;
+    *   (f) The types and quantities of cluster munitions, including explosive submunitions, destroyed in accordance with [Article 3][55] of this Convention, including details of the methods of destruction used, the location of the destruction sites and the applicable safety and environmental standards observed;

-    *   (g) Stockpiles of cluster munitions, including explosive submunitions, discovered after reported completion of the programme referred to in subparagraph (e) of this paragraph, and plans for their destruction in accordance with Article 3 of this Convention;
+    *   (g) Stockpiles of cluster munitions, including explosive submunitions, discovered after reported completion of the programme referred to in subparagraph (e) of this paragraph, and plans for their destruction in accordance with [Article 3][55] of this Convention;

     *   (h) To the extent possible, the size and location of all cluster munition contaminated areas under its jurisdiction or control, to include as much detail as possible regarding the type and quantity of each type of cluster munition remnant in each such area and when they were used;

-    *   (i) The status and progress of programmes for the clearance and destruction of all types and quantities of cluster munition remnants cleared and destroyed in accordance with Article 4 of this Convention, to include the size and location of the cluster munition contaminated area cleared and a breakdown of the quantity of each type of cluster munition remnant cleared and destroyed;
+    *   (i) The status and progress of programmes for the clearance and destruction of all types and quantities of cluster munition remnants cleared and destroyed in accordance with [Article 4][52] of this Convention, to include the size and location of the cluster munition contaminated area cleared and a breakdown of the quantity of each type of cluster munition remnant cleared and destroyed;

     *   (j) The measures taken to provide risk reduction education and, in particular, an immediate and effective warning to civilians living in cluster munition contaminated areas under its jurisdiction or control;

-    *   (k) The status and progress of implementation of its obligations under Article 5 of this Convention to adequately provide age- and gender-sensitive assistance, including medical care, rehabilitation and psychological support, as well as provide for social and economic inclusion of cluster munition victims and to collect reliable relevant data with respect to cluster munition victims;
+    *   (k) The status and progress of implementation of its obligations under [Article 5][53] of this Convention to adequately provide age- and gender-sensitive assistance, including medical care, rehabilitation and psychological support, as well as provide for social and economic inclusion of cluster munition victims and to collect reliable relevant data with respect to cluster munition victims;

     *   (l) The name and contact details of the institutions mandated to provide information and to carry out the measures described in this paragraph;

-    *   (m) The amount of national resources, including financial, material or in kind, allocated to the implementation of Articles 3, 4 and 5 of this Convention; and
+    *   (m) The amount of national resources, including financial, material or in kind, allocated to the implementation of [Articles 3][55], [4][52] and [5][53] of this Convention; and

-    *   (n) The amounts, types and destinations of international cooperation and assistance provided under Article 6 of this Convention.
+    *   (n) The amounts, types and destinations of international cooperation and assistance provided under [Article 6][51] of this Convention.